 With a valid passport, your I-20 and your valid visa, you may enter the states within 30 days of the first day of class at Kentucky Wesleyan College.
 Residence Halls will open about a week before classes begin.
 All First year students must be present for new student orientation.
-All transfer and returning students must arrive by the check-in date.
-If you have not arrived by the last day of census, your I-20 will be cancelled.
+All transfer and returning students must arrive by the check-in date unless prior approval has been obtained through the Admissions Committee.

 International Student Orientation